NativeScript/NativeScript/Readme.md

 ### Build the BCL project

-There are four different configurations of the project:
+There are six different configurations of the project:

 1. Android <br/>
    This configuration will create a `bin/Android` folder and output all the Android-related files there.